Must-see art in August

-From Frida and Diego to the Archies, these are the shows you don't wanna miss this month.
+From the tent city at Carriageworks to a hospital for the Reef and a new harbour edition of Sculpture by the Sea, these are the shows you don't wanna miss this month.

 Where to see art at night